chambln/chambln.github.io/src/about.md

 --------

 I wrote [a simple makefile] that generates this site using [pandoc(1)] and [sassc(1)].
-It's hosted on GitHub pages because I'm cheap.
 You can see all the source code and embarrassing history in [its repository].
 I then refactored it into a more generic template which can be found [here].

 The [RSS feed] is generated with the help of [Pandoc RSS], which I also made, so there's a nontrivial chance it's not working properly.